DarrenJAN/school-notes/3b/cs-486-notes.md

   - need to make decisions quickly
   - solution? heuristic evaluation function + cutoff tests
   - Only search down to some depth $d$ and then apply a heuristic for the estimated value of that state at depth $d$; drastically reduces how many states you need to search
+- Optimal order?
+When MAXs turn, views states from high to low.
+  - When MINs turn, views states from low to high

 ### Evaluation Functions